Energize your body & mind with morning yoga

 Benefits of a Morning Yoga Practice:

 Boosts blood and oxygen circulation through the body to improve the function of the organs.
-As we move and breathe through specific postures, we provide our organs with an internal massage to enhance their function, no matter how quickly or slowly we shift from pose-to-pose.
+As we move and breathe through specific postures, we provide our organs with an internal massage to enhance their function, no matter how quickly or slowly we shift from pose to pose.
 The movement of fluids through the body, such as blood and lymph, cleanses the body of toxins to support immunity.

 Yoga and pranayama shift the body’s energetic state.
 As we’ve mentioned, you’ll feel refreshed and energized and less likely to reach for a second or third cup of coffee through the release of hormones and circulation.

 Regular exercise reduces and regulates the amount of adrenaline and cortisol released in the body.
-Adrenaline and cortisol are known as stress hormones and helped us evolve as humans.
+Adrenaline and cortisol are known as stress hormones and have helped us evolve as humans.
 Without these hormones, we wouldn’t have the capacity to fight or flee if in danger.
 Exercise is one way we place positive stressors on the body.

 Over-excitement, angst, and nervousness represent an abundance of energy that may be balanced with physical activities like yoga.
 Physical activity fatigues the body so that we might get better rest.
 When we release excess energy, we have a better chance of falling asleep and getting proper rest.